apioo/typeschema/migration.md

 ### Reasoning

-In TypeSchema every schema must have at least a `type` keyword.
-This is required so that a parser knows at least which type is expected.
-Depending on the type there are maybe also other keywords required.
+In TypeSchema every schema must be assigned to a specific type depending on the used keywords so that a parser knows at least which type is expected.
+Depending on the type there are specific keywords possible.

 ## Array-Type